Learn how to effect academic and social successes for this dynamic age group.

 English (see below)*General ScienceHistoryHumanitiesMathematicsMathematics/SciencePolitical Science/Political Philosophy

-*We also offer a dual licensure program: Middle School English and Specialist Teacher in Reading (All Levels)
+*We also offer a dual licensure program: Middle School English and Specialist Teacher of Reading (All Levels)

 This course is designed to provide pre-service and in-service educators with the knowledge, skills, and strategies fundamental to the best practices of inclusive education in secondary schools.
 Students will study and learn what to teach, how to teach all students, how students with special needs learn, and how to assess in what ways students learn.
 Course goals will be accomplished through the reading of pedagogical works, modeling by the instructor, direct instruction, class activities, the completion of both formal and informal writing assignments, and the design and execution of a unit plan, lesson plans, and a teaching lesson.